tonioni/WinUAE/README_unix.md

 - Native CD/DVD access is available on macOS and Linux; `WINUAE_UNIX_WITH_NATIVE_SCSI` adds Linux SG_IO and macOS SCSITaskLib direct SCSI/tape passthrough through the same SPTI-style slot used by Windows.
 - The shared Toccata/Prelude/UAESND sound-board backend and PCI ES1370/FM801 paths are built by default, with SDL3 host capture hooks when SDL3 is available.
 - UAE Zorro II/Zorro III RTG RAM can be configured and autoconfigured, with an initial Unix `uaegfx.card` install path and guest Picasso96 monitor-driver smoke coverage, including 8-bit Workbench mode open and direct 15-bit/16-bit/24-bit/32-bit P96 screen-open tests.
 Accelerated RTG operations are still incomplete.
 - The Qt Expansions page can enable common Zorro/expansion board ROM entries, CPU boards, PPC quickstart presets, and shared sound boards using the same `*_rom_file`, `*_rom_options`, and CPU-board keys as WinUAE.
-PPC emulation uses the external `qemu-uae` plugin ABI; a QEMU 11.0 based plugin tree is expected next to `WinUAE/` as `qemu-uae-v11.0`.
+PPC emulation uses the external `qemu-uae` plugin ABI; a QEMU 11.0 based plugin tree is expected next to `WinUAE/` as `qemu-uae` (the reinauer/qemu-uae checkout).
 - Full UI parity with the Windows configuration dialogs and platform packaging are still incomplete.
 - If SDL3 is not found, CMake currently builds a headless/null-video target.